You can create a new diagram at any point using the menu command File | New. The diagram will open in a new tab.

 Certain types of edges can have associated labels.
 Edit the edge properties by double-clicking the edge or using the Ctrl-Enter shortcut.

 You can cut or copy one or more diagram elements and paste them either within the same diagram or into a different diagram.
 It is only possible to paste a selection to another diagram if all the elements in the selection are compatible with the destination diagram type.
+It is also not possible to paste elements into a sequence diagram as this would result in an invalid control-flow sequence.

 Use the menu command View | Verbose Tooltips to toggle verbose tooltips in the toolbar.
 Verbose tooltips provide an extended description of the meaning of UML elements available in the toolbar.